elonsquidion/elonsquidion/README.md

 # 👋 Hi there
 My name is Delon Khaerun Alief.
 I am currently an undergraduate student at Bandung Institute of Technology, majoring in Chemical Engineering.
-I'm passionate on web development and game development.
+I'm passionate on Data Science/Machine Learning and Game Development.

 # 💻 Languages
 - HTML